 The Artist behind Julie Brayton Fine Art

 Growing up on and near the water it feels as if I became one with the ocean.
 In fact I wished I lived under water.
-I felt such peace and tranquility whenever I was near it and the nature that grew around it.
+I felt such peace and tranquility whenever I was near it as well as the nature that grew around it.
 It was so natural for me at a young age to paint scenes of the water.
-As I have developed as an artist and a person I have learned to express these feelings on an even deeper level.
-In fact, I have come to learn in the bigger picture how we are an important link to the nature we live in.
-When we care for nature we learn selflessness and love.
-I hope to inspire others through my art to experience joy and acceptance due to a healing connection to nature.
+I have realized over time how important nature is to us bringing us comfort and soothing to our soul.

 I have had the great pleasure of bringing this feeling to my clients by creating artwork that fills specific needs and expressions of my clients.
 My ability to be versatile enables me to create the vision you may have for your space.

 I studied with artist Ernest Principato, an accomplished painter who studied at the art student league in NY, Boston art league, with renowned artists like Sanders, Kinstler and more as well as the Cape School of Art with Henry Henche.
 Not only did he impart his wisdom to me but introduced me to the Cape Cod School of Art where I took workshops with Lois Griffel, owner of the school at the time, who also studied with Henry.
 This training really shaped me as an artist.